 N was manufactured by Niedner Rifle Corp. of Dowagiac, MI and used by Inland, Quality Hardware,

 Irwin-Pedersen, Saginaw Gear in Grand Rapids, National Postal Meter, Standard Products and IBM.

 The exact location and orientation of the N varied, sideways it appears to be the letter Z (see pic directly below).

-Machining of the area between the sight blade & shooter varied between manufacturers and sometimes changed.
+Machining of the area between the sight blade & shoulder varied between manufacturers and sometimes changed.

 Not all milled front sights have a manufacturers mark.
 Those that did, it may be on top, on the front, on the rear, or on the outside of the right wing.